How To Treat & When To Seek Help For School Sores

 - continue medical treatment until all sores are healed

 What are school sores?

-School sores (impetigo) are a skin infection.
-It is often called 'school sores' because it is common in school children and it spreads amongst them quite easily.
+School sores (impetigo) are skin infections.
+They are often called 'school sores' because they are common in school children and spread easily.

 What causes school sores?

-Schools sores are caused by bacteria (usually by 1 of 2 bacteria called either Staphylococcus aureus or Streptococcus pyogenes).
+Schools sores are caused by bacteria.
+The most common bacteria are Staphylococcus aureus and Streptococcus pyogenes.
 These bacteria can live on the skin, in the throat or nose, or on other parts of the body without causing a problem.
-But sometimes, they start to cause an infection such as 'school sores'.
+But sometimes, they start to cause an infection such as school sores.

 School sores can happen even when you keep your child's skin clean.
 It is not a sign of poor parenting.
 School sores can happen on healthy skin but they often happen when the skin has already been damaged by a scratch, bite or condition such as eczema or chickenpox.